 Skip to Content

-These easy DIY votive candle holders are made from old glasses – you won’t spend a lot of money for this pretty, vintage inspired home decor.
+Elevate your home decor with these cute DIY votive candle holders made with Mod Podge!
+You’ll use recycled glasses and book pages for this idea, so you won’t spend a lot of money for this pretty, vintage inspired project.

 Skills Required: Beginner.
 You can decorate candle holders with little crafting experience.
 It does help to have experience with Mod Podge so you know how to apply it and smooth down the paper without wrinkles.